Kamlesh-Rankawat/CSI-2025/Assignment-5/Task-4.md

-## 📌 Task: Deploy a microservice application on AKS cluster and access it using public internet
+## 📌 Task 4: Deploy a microservice application on AKS cluster and access it using public internet

 ## 🌟 Objective